10 tips about nutrition and diet

 Eating lots of salt can increase your risk of high blood pressure, which in turn increases your risk of heart disease and stroke.
 When you have diabetes, you’re already more at risk of all of these conditions.

-Try to limit yourself to a maximum of 6 g (one teaspoon) of salt a day.
+Try to limit yourself to a maximum of 6 g (1 teaspoon) of salt a day.
 Lots of prepackaged foods already contain salt, so remember to check food labels and choose those with less salt.
 Cooking from scratch will help you keep an eye on how much salt you’re eating.
 You can also get creative and swap out salt for different types of herbs and spices to add that extra flavor.

 3. Eat less red and processed meat